stellar-ui/stellar/README.md

-# 🌌 Constellation React Component Library
+# 🌌 Stellar React Component Library

-Constellation is a React-based web component library.
+Stellar is a React-based web component library.
 Stay tuned for more details.